gorenje/millieons.org/w/judgement.md

 Note also that the children involved might have a different perspective on the danger, after all, it is the projection of the danger that you suspect might happen that is audibly transported to your children.

-Perhaps a moment later you will have a headless child.
+Perhaps moments later you will have a headless child.